abdulwaheed76/practices/README.md

 Expertise in Linux is also a key important skill in the developers life which he would face the need for any way.

 ## Database Redis
 On Ubuntu its simple to do `sudo apt install redis-server`.
 On windows its hard to find a clean setup.
 Ask you manager for download file if you are unable to find one in 5-10 minutes.
+As of November 2020, `https://redis.io/download` does not have redis for windows available.

 ## Database postgres
 On ubuntu, use the following commands